Focus on family-friendly tax rules

 Medical costs of adult dependents are also deductible.
 As a general rule, the combined out-of-pocket health care costs of you, your spouse, and your dependents are deductible to the extent the costs exceed 10% of your adjusted gross income.
 You can also use your flexible spending account to cover medical expenses of qualifying adult dependents.

 One more medical expense-related tax saver is “ABLE” accounts (the acronym stands for Achieving a Better Life Experience).
 These tax-exempt savings accounts can be used to pay qualified expenses for you or your family members who became blind or disabled before age 26.
-The maximum allowable contribution to ABLE accounts is $14,000 per yearend_pg3year.
+The maximum allowable contribution to ABLE accounts is $14,000 per year.

 Your family can shoulder some of your tax burden too.
 Consider maximizing the annual gift tax exclusion by transferring as much as $14,000 to each family member.
 Investment income after the transfer will be taxable to your family members, who may have a lower tax rate than you do.
 This “income shifting” can be important if you’re subject to the 3.8% net investment income surtax that comes into play when your adjusted gross income exceeds $250,000 ($200,000 for single filers).